Sathvik-Srivathsan/NLP-Ticket-Analysis/README.md

 Using the Gradio Interface

-    Input: You will see a large text box labeled "Enter Customer Support Ticket Text Here".
-Type or paste any customer support ticket text into this box.
+    - Input: Text box labeled "Enter Customer Support Ticket Text Here".
+Enter any customer support ticket text here.
+    - Submit

-    Submit: Click the "Submit" button to run your machine learning pipeline on the entered text.
-The predicted issue type, urgency level, and extracted entities will appear in the output boxes on the right.
+    - The predicted issue type, urgency level, and extracted entities will appear in the output boxes on the right.

-    Clear: Click the "Clear" button to clear the input and output fields.
+    - Clear: Click the "Clear" button to clear the input and output fields.

-    Flag: The "Flag" button is a built-in Gradio feature for feedback.
+    - Flag: It is a Gradio feature for feedback.
 If you find a prediction particularly good or bad, clicking "Flag" saves the input and output to a local CSV file (usually in a flagged subfolder).
     This data can be used later to improve the model.
 It does not re-run the model or change its behavior.

-    Sophisticated Entity Extraction: Utilize dedicated Named Entity Recognition (NER) libraries (e.g., spaCy) for more robust and scalable entity extraction.

-    Model Optimization: Experiment with different machine learning models (e.g., Random Forest, SVM, Gradient Boosting) and perform hyperparameter tuning using cross-validation to find the best performing models.

-    Error Handling and Edge Cases: Improve error handling for unexpected inputs or data formats.